Damp and Condensation

-Controlling condensation is important to prevent mould developing.
+Controlling condensation is important to prevent mould from developing.
 Condensation is caused by moisture in the air.
 It is not usually caused by a building fault.

 Why have I got condensation in my home?